omicscodeathon/denguedrug/README.md

   <img src="figures/NS2BNS3 protease structure.png" title="PyMOL visualization of NS2B/NS3 protease structure with ligand docking representation" width="800"/>
   <br>
   <font size="1">
-  <b>PyMOL visualization of NS2B/NS3 protease structure with ligand docking.
+  <b>Fig. PyMOL visualization of NS2B/NS3 protease structure with ligand docking.
 [A. Pale-yellow cartoon structure representation; B. Light-green surface representation of protein with a ligand (blue) docked in its active site].</b>
   </font>
 </p>

 <p align="justify">
   A total of 853 compounds from the Logistic Regression prediction were docked into the active site of the target using <a href="https://doi.org/10.1002/jcc.21334">Autodock Vina</a>.
-Anhydrophlegmacin showed the highest binding affinity of -9.2 kcal/mol towards the protease amongst all docked ligands.
-The docked compounds demonstrated binding affinities between -9.2 and -3.6 kcal/mol, reinforcing the prediction ability of the LR model.
-Applying a threshold of -8.0 kcal, <a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">59 compounds</a> with energies of -8.0 kcal/mol or better were selected for further analysis.
-This threshold was higher than -7.0 kcal/mol, taken as standard threshold for a compound to be considered active against a particular target (<a href="https://doi.org/10.1002/cbdv.202200160">Kwofie et al., 2022</a>). <b>The higher the binding affinity, the stronger the bond between the ligands and the target protein</b>.
+Anhydrophlegmacin showed the highest binding affinity of -9.2 $kcal/mol$ towards the protease amongst all docked ligands.
+The docked compounds demonstrated binding affinities between -9.2 and -3.6 $kcal/mol$, reinforcing the prediction ability of the LR model.
+Applying a threshold of -8.0 $kcal/mol$, <a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">59 compounds</a> with energies better than or equivalent were selected for further analysis.
+This threshold was higher than -7.0 $kcal/mol$, taken as standard threshold for a compound to be considered active against a particular target (<a href="https://doi.org/10.1002/cbdv.202200160">Kwofie et al., 2022</a>). <b>The higher the binding affinity, the stronger the bond between the ligands and the target protein</b>.
 The protein in the complex with the ligands was visually inspected using PyMOL to select the best-docked.
 Known inhibitors (Leflunomide and Prednisolone) were also incorporated into the docking stage to act as a control, demonstrating binding affinities of -7.1 and 7.0 kcal/mol respectively.
 The <a href="output/Molecular%20Docking/ranked_output.tab">binding affinities</a> of the predicted compounds and inhibitors were recorded.
 </p>

 -----